Valid Post-Selection Inference in High-Dimensional Approximately Sparse Quantile Regression Models: Empirical Performance

 The data comes originally from the Demographic and Health Surveys (DHS) conducted regularly in more than 75 countries; we employ the same selected sample of 37,649 as in Koenker (2012).
 All children in the sample are between the ages of 0 and 5.
 The response variable $y$ is the child's height in centimeters.
 The regressors $x$ include child's age, breast feeding in months, mothers body-mass index (BMI), mother's age, mother's education, father's education, number of living children in the family, and a large number of categorical variables, with each category coded as binary (zero or one): child's gender (male or female), twin status (single or twin), the birth order (first, second, third, fourth, or fifth), the mother's employment status (employed or unemployed), mother's religion (Hindu, Muslim, Christian, Sikh, or other), mother's residence (urban or rural), family's wealth (poorest, poorer, middle, richer, richest), electricity (yes or no), radio (yes or no), television (yes or no), bicycle (yes or no), motorcycle (yes or no), and car (yes or no).

-Although the number of covariates -- 30 -- is substantial, the sample size -- 37,649-- is much larger than the number of covariates.
-Therefore, the dataset is very interesting from a methodological point of view, since it gives us an opportunity to compare various methods for performing inference to an ``ideal" benchmark:

-\begin{itemize} \item[(1)] The ``ideal" benchmark here is the standard inference based on the standard quantile regression estimator without any model selection.
-Since the number of regressors $p$ is much smaller than the sample size $n$, this is a very good option.
-The latter was proven theoretically in \cite{He:Shao} and in \cite{Belloni:Chern:Fern} under the $p \to \infty, p^3/n \to 0$ regime.
+Although the number of covariates ($p=30$) is substantial, the sample size ($n=37,649$) is much larger than the number of covariates.
+Therefore, the dataset is very interesting from a methodological point of view, since it gives us an opportunity to compare various methods for performing inference to an ``ideal" benchmark of standard inference based on the standard quantile regression estimator without any model selection.
+This was proven theoretically in \cite{He:Shao} and in \cite{Belloni:Chern:Fern} under the $p \to \infty, p^3/n \to 0$ regime.
 This is also the general option recommended by \cite{koenker:book} and \cite{LeebPotscher2005} in the fixed $p$ regime.
-Note that this ``ideal" option does not apply in practice when $p$ is relatively large; however it certainly applies in the present example. \\
+Note that this ``ideal" option does not apply in practice when $p$ is relatively large; however it certainly applies in the present example.

-\item[(2)] The standard post-selection inference method is the existing benchmark.
+We will compare the ``ideal" option with two procedures.
+First the standard post-selection inference method.
 This method performs standard inference on the post-model selection estimator, ``assuming" that the model selection had worked perfectly.
-While this approach has some justification, we expect it to perform poorly, based on our computational results and from theoretical results of \cite{LeebPotscher2005}.
-In particular, it would be very interesting to see if it gives misleading results as compared to the ``ideal" option. \\

-\item[(3)] We propose two methods, one based on the instrumental regression estimator (Algorithm 1) and another based on double selection (Algorithm 2).
-The proposed methods do not assume perfect selection, but rather builds a protection against (moderate) model selection mistakes.
-From the theory we would expect the method to give results similar to the ``ideal" option in (1). \end{itemize}
+Second the double selection estimator defined as in Algorithm \ref{Alg:2}.
+(The orthogonal score estimator performs similarly so it is omitted due to space constrains.)
+The proposed methods do not assume perfect selection, but rather build a protection against (moderate) model selection mistakes.